-Wayne’s public talk about an expedition to Papua New Guinea, in which he starts with his most heart-racing, adrenaline-pumping moment, then goes on to talk about our cousins the spiders, time machines, and how precious is our world.
+For the Beaty Biodiversity Museum, Wayne gave a public talk in 2009 about an expedition to Papua New Guinea, in which he starts with his most heart-racing, adrenaline-pumping moment, then goes on to talk about our cousins the spiders, time machines, and how precious is our world.

-Here is a video of Wayne Maddison giving a poetic talk about jumping spiders, patterns in evolution, and the music to which they dance, at the Meeting of the Entomological Society of Canada and the Entomological Society of Alberta.
+Wayne’s also given a musical talk about jumping spiders, patterns in evolution, and the music to which they dance, at the Meeting of the Entomological Society of Canada and the Entomological Society of Alberta.
 4 November, 2012.

 He gave a related talk about the music of spiders at UNAM in Mexico City (in Spanish).